-Charcoal angels is my most recent drawing (70x50 cm, 2022, available).
+Charcoal angels is one of my large recent drawings (70x50 cm, 2022, framed in wooden frame with museum glass, available).

 May all children have the opportunity to play like these two.